openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

 the report was requested), whether a certificate has been generated, and the type of certificate earned.

-If your course includes :ref:`cohorts<Cohorts Overview>` or :ref:`content experiments<Overview of Content Experiments>`, the grade report includes additional columns indicating the name of the cohort or experiment group that each learner belongs to.
+If your course includes :ref:`cohorts<Cohorts Overview>`, :ref:`content experiments<Overview of Content Experiments>`, or :ref:`teams<CA_Teams_Overview>`, the grade report includes additional columns indicating the name of the cohort, experiment group, or team that each learner belongs to.

 .. image:: ../../../shared/images/Grade_Report.png
   :alt: A course grade report, opened in Excel, showing the grades achieved by